sustrik/ribosome/README.md

 ..Hello, @2{name}!
 ```

-It compiles to this script:
+It compiles into this script:

 ```
 name = "Alice"
 .Hello, @1{name}!
 ```

-Which, in turn, is compiled to:
+Which, in turn, is compiled into:

 ```
 Hello, Alice!